Healthcare Accessibility for People with a Disability

 • Raised lettering and Braille are used on signs, such as those on elevators.

-The reality is, the offices of most GPs and specialists do not have anywhere close to this level of healthcare accessibility.
+The reality is, that the offices of most GPs and specialists do not have anywhere close to this level of healthcare accessibility.
 Even in Ontario, where the ODA is in place, most of these basic forms of accessibility do not exist.
 For people in the Deaf Culture, healthcare accessibility can be an even greater challenge.
-For example, hospitals, walk-in clinics, GP, and specialists do not keep an Interpreter on staff.
+For example, hospitals, walk-in clinics, GPs, and specialists do not keep an Interpreter on staff.
 When an individual requires the services of a doctor, they must arrange the Interpreter ahead of time.
-But, what about in an emergency situation?
+But, what about in an emergency?
 Then, they are in an enormously difficult situation trying in vain to communicate with hospital staff.
 Again, a very basic level of accessibility should be the presence of at least one Interpreter on staff in all hospitals and walk-in clinics.

 For people who are blind or have low vision, navigating a large hospital can be a nightmare.
 They are expected to find their way around with literally no one to assist, and the lack of materials in braille or large print.

 A recent article in the Canadian Journal of Disability Studies reports that “Health care is a human right yet access barriers to health care remain one of the major challenges among people with disabilities.
 One of the several reasons accounting for this is that there is little evidence on access barriers to healthcare among people with disabilities.”
-There are additional and serious problems such as an inability or difficulty moving onto and off medical equipment (such as an MRI or CT scan), staff with no ability to communicate with individuals who have language difficulties or people from the Deaf Culture.
+There are additional and serious problems such as an inability or difficulty moving onto and off medical equipment (such as an MRI or CT scan), staff with no ability to communicate with individuals who have language difficulties, or people from the Deaf Culture.
 “For instance, Thew et al. (2012) and Iezzoni et al. (2004) found that deaf patients experience “fear, mistrust and frustration” in healthcare settings when they experience problems with instructions for physical examination, telephone communication, and difficulty communicating with staff.
 This is likely to result in incorrect diagnosis and improper treatment.”

 In 2010, the College of Family Physicians and Surgeons stated that people with disabilities have far greater difficulties finding a family physician in Ontario, and they also stated only 17.5% of Ontario physicians are accepting new patients.
 Premier Wynne has not lived up to her promise to develop a Health Care Accessibility Standard.
 As of this date, the premier has still not moved forward with this initiative.
 The AODA Alliance is devoted to the attempt to ensure Wynne keeps her promise.
 The Alliance also points out Wynne’s government studied the issue for almost two years, then turned around and asked for public input.
 The unfortunate reality is that Premier Wynne broke her promise never to weaken any accessibility provisions or protections.